HasanGoni/HasanGoni.github.io/_posts/2021-08-03-Basic image processing with opencv and PIL.md

-As normally in opencv the images are loaded as numpy array, so same indexing and color images visualization functionality we can use also for opencv laoded image.
+As normally in opencv the images are loaded as numpy array, so same indexing and color images visualization functionality we can use also for opencv images.
 ```python

 ```